hum-ler/singapore_weather/README.md

 Use the latest [Flutter SDK](https://flutter.dev/docs/get-started/install).

-It is strongly recommended to use [Visual Studio Code](https://code.visualstudio.com/) with the Dart and Flutter extensions.
+It is strongly recommended to use [Visual Studio Code](https://code.visualstudio.com/) with the Dart, Flutter, and Flutter Intl extensions.
 Check out this [guide](https://flutter.dev/docs/development/tools/vs-code).

 If debugging or building for the first time, some additional source files have to generated first.
 Run the command:
 ```